smaremanda/add-in-docs/reference/excel/tablecolumn.md

-# TableColumn object (JavaScript API for Excel)
+# TableColumn Object (JavaScript API for Excel)

-_Applies to: Excel 2016, Excel Online, Office 2016_
+_Applies to: Excel 2016, Office 2016_

 Represents a column in a table.